cyclosproject/cyclos4-ui/README.md

 This is the new frontend for [Cyclos 4](https://www.cyclos.org/).
 Starting with Cyclos 4.14, the new frontend is bundled and served by Cyclos itself.

-Previously the frontend had several configuration options which should be set programmatically.
+Previously the way to configure the frontend was programmatically.
+This meant that any change to a setting in the frontend would require rebuilding the Angular application and redeploying.
 Now all the customizations, including themes, translations, pages and banners are done in the Cyclos application.

 ## Why keeping this repository in GitHub?